bihealth/NeatMS/docs/first-steps/basic-usage.md

 ["High_quality", "Low_quality"]
 ```

-This arguments takes the list of classes that you would like to export.
+This argument takes the list of classes that you would like to export.
 Peaks labelled with one of the classes present in that list will be exported, the rest will be set as missing values.
 By default, `Noise` labelled peaks are exported as missing values.

 ---